AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 A typical course life cycle looks as follows:

-**Draft&nbsp;**–When an author completes creating a course and saving it.
-At this state, course is not available yet for learners.&nbsp;You can delete a course at this state.
+**Draft **-When an author completes creating a course and saving it.
+At this state, course is not available yet for learners.
+You can delete a course at this state.

-**Published&nbsp;**–When an author completes publishing a course.
+**Published **-When an author completes publishing a course.
 At this state, the course is available for learners to enroll.

-**Retired **–&nbsp;After publishing a course, an author can move it to a retired state if he doesn’t want the course to appear in course catalog for learners.
+**Retired **- After publishing a course, an author can move it to a retired state if he doesn’t want the course to appear in course catalog for learners.
 You can re-publish or delete a course at this state.

-**Deleted **–&nbsp;A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
+**Deleted **- A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
 Courses can be deleted by authors only when they are in draft state.
-You can also delete courses from retired state.&nbsp;
+You can also delete courses from retired state.

 ![](assets/lifecycle-03.png)